Woven Geotextiles for Driveways

-Question regarding a woven geotextile for building a driveway: I am building a driveway and need information and a quote on a 12' wide roll of W200, a woven geotextile, and what is its length.
+Question : I am building a driveway and need information and a quote on a 12' wide roll of woven geotextile.
+What is its length and strength?

-The W 200 geotextile is ideal for separation and stabilization applications.
+Answer: Our woven 200 geotextile is ideal for your purposes.
+As our medium weight woven geotextile, it provides both separation and stabilization during driveway and road construction.
 When placed between two mediums, it permanently prevents mixing.
 As it reinforces the soil, the quality of the soil is improved and it increases structural stability.

-The W 200 woven geotextile has the following ratings and specifications for its use:
+The Woven 200 Geotextile has the following ratings and specifications for its use:

 - Typical Weight: 4 oz/yd²